hrubiak/16-ID-B/docs/source/operations/item_002_epics_interface.rst

    1. In MobaXterm, start a session in veneno* as s16idbuser
    2. At the prompt, type: source .bashrc
    3. At the prompt, type: start_MEDM_S16idbdserv

-.. note:: MobaXterm program should be started or runnning in the background before opening the MEDM interface, otherwise
-          the interface will not start.

 Attached below is a screen shot of the 16ID-B upper level status/control panel.